 We started off our visit in the spectacular Aga Khan Pavillion.
 This breath-taking space features Islamic inspired limestone and granite architecture with reflecting pools and a tumbling waterfall.
 Accented by thousands of species of flowers and trees, it is truly a sight to behold.
 I am not sure Nova fully appreciated the space, but she was happy to explore somewhere new and sniff a few other doggy pals along the path.

 The Aga Khan Garden is definitely a highlight of any trip to the Botanic Garden, so I am not sure people realize just how much there is to discover in the grounds beyond it.
 It had been several years since my husband had visited, so it was fun to introduce him to some of the unique features the kids and I have discovered on previous strolls through the gardens.
 Some of our favourite spots include the Rapunzel-esque tower, David Thompson’s cottage and the Indigenous Garden.

 We finished off our visit in the Kurimoto Japanese Garden.
 My daughter was excited to ring the giant bell and could have spent all afternoon watching the fish in the pond.
 It is a beautiful space, transporting you straight to Japan with its unique landscaping and architectural details.

 I have had the opportunity to visit the botanic gardens in every season and I think fall is now my favourite.
 I love the colorful flowers in the summer, but there is just something about those autumn colors and the crunch of leaves under your feet!

 Regular admission applies.
-Advance registration is required online (humans only).
-As mentioned, kids admission is FREE from September 1 to October 11, 2021.
+As mentioned, kids admission is FREE from September 1 to October 10, 2022.

 Dog Days at the University of Alberta Botanic Garden: